 Social Security benefits are calculated based off a number of different factors, making the maximum amount each person can receive difficult to calculate.
-The disability professionals at Disability Associates suggest strategies for ensuring that you are receiving the maximum allowable benefit each month.
+The disability professionals at Disability Associates suggest strategies for ensuring that you are maximizing your social security benefits.

 There are thousands of different factors that help the Social Security Administration determine the benefits each applicant is qualified to receive.
 As such, it is extremely difficult for individuals to determine the maximum amount for which they are eligible.
 Although an exact calculation is likely not possible, there are several ways to determine the range of benefits you should be receiving, based on the Social Security Administration’s classification of your disability.